-The School of Social Work at CSUSB has two specialized stipend programs that are administered through the California Social Work Education Center (a.k.a.
+The School of Social Work at CSUSB has two specialized stipend program that is administered through the California Social Work Education Center (a.k.a.
 CalSWEC) and a Distance Education Program called Pathway Distance Education Program.

 - 1. The Title IV-E program provides financial support to MSW students preparing for a career in public child welfare.
 Title IV-E refers to a regulation under the Social Security Act that pertains to the provisions of services to foster children.
 The Title IV-E Project Coordinator at CSUSB administrates this program and is also responsible for placing students receiving Title IV-E funds in their field practicums.
 These placements must be in a public or private non-profit agency that serves children in foster care and/or children at risk for removal from their families because of abuse or neglect.
 More detailed information can be found on the School of Social Work website. - 2.
-With the passage of Proposition 63 in 2004 (a.k.a.
-Mental Health Services Act), another stipend program was implemented under the administrative structure of CalSWEC.
-In conjunction with the California Department of Mental Health, stipends are awarded to students who are preparing for a career working in a county mental health services agency.
-The stipends are only granted to full-time, specialized advanced generalist year MSW students.
-Students must be placed in a county public mental health agency and/or a county public mental health contracted agency.
-The stipend is renewed on an annual basis. - 3.
 The Social Work Pathway Distance Education program at CSUSB shares the same mission and content as the on-campus programs offered by the School of Social Work.
 Additionally, the Pathway program offers an accredited, professional online education to students who are unable to attend the main campus at CSUSB.
 Such students may live too far away from the main campus at CSUSB, or be in a work or personal situation that makes attendance at CSUSB impractical.
 Title IV-E students are eligible to apply, and can refer to the School of Social Work website for more detailed information.